janschupke/lines/README.md

-# Lines #
+# Lines

-A turn based game that involves forming lines of balls on a two-dimensional grid while preventing the board from filling up.
-Every time the player moves a ball, new balls are spawned onto the board.
-When a line is formed, it is removed from the board and score points are awarded according to the line length.
+A turn-based puzzle game where you form lines of colored balls on a two-dimensional grid while preventing the board from filling up.
+Every time you move a ball, new balls are spawned onto the board.
+When a line is formed, it is removed and you score points according to the line length.

-## Repository Structure ##

-- `original/` - Original Java implementation (Maven project)
-- `react/` - Modern React implementation
+React app is up at [https://lines.schupke.io/](https://lines.schupke.io/).

-## Feature list: ##
+## Features

 * Customizable board size
 * Highlighting of reachable cells within the board